 - Acting as competition counsel for Credential Financial Inc. and CUMIS Group Limited in a merger transaction to form Aviso Wealth—one of Canada’s largest independent wealth management firms, averaging more than $55 billion in client assets under administration and management.

-- Saskatchewan local counsel for HudBay Minerals Inc. on a $1.5 billion investment to fund the development and construction of its Constancia copper mine in Peru.
+- Saskatchewan counsel for HudBay Minerals Inc. on a $1.5 billion investment to fund the development and construction of its Constancia copper mine in Peru.

 Penny has a comprehensive understanding of Saskatchewan’s mining regime.
 She also assists companies by negotiating and drafting contracts for construction projects and the procurement of goods and services, in both the private and public sectors.

-- Member, Rocky Mountain Mineral Law Foundation
+- Former lecturer in Natural Resources Law, University of Saskatchewan, College of Law (2013, 2014) Member, Rocky Mountain Mineral Law Foundation

 - Member, Women in Mining (Saskatchewan Branch)

-- One of the Best Lawyers in Canada – Mining Law (since 2014)
+- Recognized in Best Lawyers, Mining Law (since 2014)